REFUGE. RESISTANCE. RESILIENCE.

 3 Jewels Yoga Sangha nurtures and supports spiritual learning and resilience through a collaborative and contemplative practice.

-Through our sitting meditation, we draw upon the healing power of silence and breath to develop the practice of skillful self-inquiry and awareness that gives rise to insight and understanding.
+Through our sitting meditation, we draw upon the healing power of silence and breath to develop the practice of skillful self-inquiry, awareness and discernment that gives rise to insight and understanding.

 Through group dharma discussion, we develop the capacity to hold space for one another with wise and compassionate communication — listening deeply and responding skillfully.
 By sharing our questions, insights, challenges, triumphs and joys, we connect the threads of our daily life to the monthly topic of contemplation and collectively generate the capacity to see with “fresh eyes.”
 We learn from and alongside one another as “tutors” and good spiritual friends on the path.